lukasfkt/buzzvel_test_assignment/README.md

 `email(string)` and  `password(string)`
 Return Value: `Object with token or Reponse Status 401`

 The only public routes are registration and login.
-For the others, it will be necessary to use the Authorization header with the token returned by the login route.
+For the others, it will be necessary to use the <b>Authorization header </b> with the <b>token</b> returned by the login route.

 ## Available Endpoints